Past Event On April 18, 2026

 Perpetually Curious

-Tug at the threads of a beautifully baffling world with a bestselling author who finds meaning — and magic — in life’s strangest corners.
+Tug at the threads of our beautifully baffling world with a bestselling author who finds meaning—and magic—in life’s strangest corners.

 John Green